tomsauv/TROP-Tandem-Repeat-Overlap-Parser/README.md

 -Create a tandem trimmer based on locations reported in File 3 (e.g. trim the 5' and 3' tandem edges of reads prior to assembly).
 Tandems found on edges of reads probably have little value for assembly.

--Use File 1 to filter out high tandem reads from raw fasta sequence prior to assembly (e.g. identify read labels with trprop 80-90% and exclude them from sequence files).
+-Use File #2 to filter out high tandem reads from raw fasta sequence prior to assembly (e.g. identify read labels with trprop 80-90% and exclude them from sequence files).

-Finally, note that ```trf``` can output a ```fasta``` file in which all detected tandems are masked as NNNNs (on each read).
-If an assembler could accept such files and use that information to trim or correct sequences accordingly, it could be interesting.

 # How to cite this script